 - Possible termination of customs registration

-Take note: entities in the business of importing and exporting to/from UAE are subject to evaluation for company records, policies, and practices.
-At Farahat & Co, our team of seasoned auditors can assist in the judgment of information’s integrity, especially the information that is supplied to the government authorities for compliance with legal requirements.
+Take note: entities in the business of importing and exporting to/from the UAE are subject to evaluation for company records, policies, and practices.
+At Farahat & Co, our team of seasoned auditors /

-An importer/exporter is legally responsible for accuracy of documents and paperwork that are furnished to Customs.
-This is why most entities hire professionals, specifically specialists of customs audit and customs reconciliation program, in the preparation and lodging of declarations.
+An importer/exporter is legally responsible for the accuracy of documents and paperwork that are furnished to Customs.
+This is why most entities hire professionals, specific specialists in customs audit and customs reconciliation programs, in the preparation and lodging of declarations.